neoThobela/to-do/README.md

 └── README.md              # Documentation

 🎨 How It Looks

 Task List: Interactive task management with smooth animations.
 Dynamic Time Widget: Displays the current time and day in real-time.
 Completion Chart: Encourages productivity with a colorful pie chart.
-🌈 Customization
-Feel free to tweak and enhance:

-UI/UX: Update the CSS in public/style.css for a personal touch.
-Storage: Replace todos.json with a database like MongoDB or SQLite for larger projects.
 🤝 Contributing

 Found a bug?
 Have an idea?
 Contributions are welcome!
 Open an issue or submit a pull request. 🛠️✨